-The trial can be recommended for stopping, based on a decision by the DMC, or by the Trial Sponsor, or Regulatory Authority/Ethics Committee, if there are sufficient safety concerns that may compromise the health or well-being of the trial participants.
+The trial can be recommended for stopping, based on a decision by the DMC, or by the Trial

-Protocol version: 1.6, 20 NOV 2020 BOPPP trial Short name: 255446 clinician, analyst), prospective trial of carvedilol versus placebo in patients with small oesophageal varices.
+Sponsor, or Regulatory Authority/Ethics Committee, if there are sufficient safety concerns that clinician, analyst), prospective trial of carvedilol versus placebo in patients with small oesophageal varices.

-10. Statistics
+Statistics 10.